+'Well, then, I'll send Kirstie word the morn, and ye can go yourself the day after,' said Hermiston.
+'And just try to be less of an eediot!' he concluded, with a freezing smile, and turned immediately to the papers on his desk.

+OPINIONS OF THE BENCH

+CHAPTER IV

-OPINION OF THE BENCH
+OPINIONS OF THE BENCH

-Late the same night, after a disordered walk, Archie was admitted into Lord Gleen-almond's dining-room where he sat, with a book upon his knee, beside three frugal coals of fire.
-In his robes upon the bench, Glen-almond had a certain air of burliness: plucked of these, it was a may-pole of a man that rose unsteadily from his chair to give his visitor welcome.
+LATE the same night, after a disordered walk, Archie was admitted into Lord Glenalmond's diningroom, where he sat, with a book upon his knee, beside three frugal coals of fire.
+In his robes upon the bench, Glenalmond had a certain air of burliness: plucked of these, it was a may-pole of a man that rose unsteadily from his chair to give his visitor welcome.
 Archie had suffered much in the last days, he had suffered again that evening; his face was white and drawn, his eyes wild and dark.
 But Lord Glenalmond greeted him without the least mark of surprise or curiosity.

-"Come in, come in," said he.
-"Come in and take a seat.
-Carstairs" (to his servant) "make up the fire, and then you can bring a bit of supper," and again to Archie, with a very trivial accent: "I was half expecting you," he added.
+'Come in, come in,' said he.
+'Come in and take a seat.
+Carstairs' (to his servant), 'make up the fire, and then you can bring a bit of supper,' and again to Archie, with a very trivial accent: 'I was half

+expecting you,' he added.
-"No supper," said Archie.
-"It is impossible that I should eat."

-"Not impossible," said the tall old man, laying his hand upon his shoulder, "and, if you will believe me, necessary."

-"You know what brings me?" said Archie, as soon as the servant had left the room.

-"I have a guess, I have a guess," replied Glenalmond.
-"We will talk of it presently-when Carstairs has come and gone, and you have had a piece of my good Cheddar cheese and a pull at the porter tankard: not before."

-"It is impossible I should eat," repeated Archie.
+'No supper,' said Archie.
+'It is impossible that I should eat.'
+'Not impossible,' said the tall old man, laying his hand upon his shoulder, 'and, if you will believe me, necessary.'
+'You know what brings me?' said Archie, as soon as the servant had left the room.
+'I have a guess, I have a guess,' replied Glenalmond.
+'We will talk of it presently-when 26-M Carstairs has come and gone, and you have had a piece of my good Cheddar cheese and a pull at the porter tankard: not before.'
+'It is impossible I should eat,' repeated Archie.

-"Tut, tut!" said Lord Glenalmond.
-"You have eaten nothing to-day, and, I verture to add, nothing yesterday.
-There is no case that may not be made worse; this may be a very disagreeable business, but if you were to fall sick and die, it would be still more so, and for all concerned."

-"I see you must know all," said Archie.

-Where did you hear it?"

-"In the mart of scandal, in the Parliament House," said Glenalmond.
-"It runs riot below among the bar and the public, but it sifts up to us upon the bench, and rumour bas some of her voices even in the divisions."
+'Tut, tut!' said Lord Glenalmond.
+'You have eaten nothing to-day, and I venture to add, nothing yesterday.
+There is no case that may not be made worse: this may be a very disagreeable business, but if you were to fall sick and die, it would be still more so, and for all concerned-for all concerned.'
+'I see you must know all,' said Archie.
+'Where did you hear it?'
+'In the mart of scandal, in the Parliament House,' said Glenalmond.
+'It runs riot below among the bar and the public, but it sifts up to us upon the bench, and rumour has some of her voices even in the divisions.'
 Carstairs returned at this moment, and rapidly laid out a little supper; during which Lord Glenalmond spoke at large and a little vaguely on indifferent subjects, so that it might be rather said of him that he made a cheerful noise, than that he contributed to human conversation; and Archie sat upon the other side, not heeding him, brooding over his wrongs and errors.

-But so soon as the servant was gone, he broke forth again at once.
-"Who told my father?
+But so soon as the servant was gone, he broke forth again at once: 'Who told my father?
 Who dared to tell him?
-Could it have been you?"

-"No, it was not me," said the Judge; although-to be quite frank with you, and after I had seen and warned you-it might have been me.
-I believe it was Glenkindie."
+Could it have been you?'
+'No, it was not me,' said the Judge; 'although-to be quite frank with you, and after I had seen and OPINIONS OF THE BENCH warned you-it might have been me.
+I believe it was Glenkindie.'
+'That shrimp!' cried Archie.

-"That shrimp!" cried Archie.